Sartiv/Data-Analyst/Projects/Case-Study-Cyclist/README.md

 - **Visuals**: Folder with all visualizations used in the analysis.
 - **Data**: Raw data used in the analysis.
 - **Dashboards**: Dashboards with POWER BI.
+- **Presentation**: Folder with a detailed presentation of the case study and analysis for the Cyclist dataset.

 ## Tools Used:
 - R for data cleaning and analysis